owncloud/cdperf/packages/k6-tests/docs/options.md

 ## ENV `KOPANO_URL`

-indicates under which url kopano can be reached, only necessary if `AUTH_N_PROVIDER` is set to `keycloak`
+indicates under which url kopano can be reached, only necessary if `AUTH_N_PROVIDER` is set to `kopano`

 * default value: `https://localhost:9200`
 * `export KEYCLOAK_URL=https://keycloak.cloud-domain.org/auth/`